 As apex predators, sharks play a vital role in healthy marine ecosystems.
 More than three-quarters (77%) of oceanic shark and ray species now qualify as threatened with extinction under the Red List criteria of the International Union for Conservation of Nature (IUCN).
 The scalloped hammerhead shark (Sphyrna lewini) is listed as Critically Endangered, the highest threat category on the IUCN Red List.
-Our project aims to fill gaps in the scientific data needed for the design of a scalloped hammerhead conservation plan in Panama.
+Our project aims to fill gaps in the scientific data needed to create scalloped hammerhead conservation plans in the Eastern Tropical Pacific (ETP).
 With the threat level high, it is imperative that we find solutions.

-Our project aims to gain a greater understanding of the population status of the scalloped hammerhead shark in this region and to help facilitate appropriate conservation measures while determining viable and sustainable alternative livelihoods for fishers.
+Our project aims to help facilitate appropriate conservation measures while determining viable and sustainable alternative livelihoods for fishers.
 Actions need to be taken to avoid potential extinction of shark species, unsustainable livelihoods, and the resulting deterioration of marine ecosystems.